nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 ### DoS Service Search Results

 The response returned from DoS ranks the services in the order in which they should be used for transfers of care.
 The details returned include all the information required to support the ongoing transfer of care process including technical integration methods.
-The full list of fields returned for each service are listed here.

 ### Scenarios:

-Patient registered at GP-A, preferred location GP-A1, during the day, need GP - should return 1, 2, 9.
+* A Patient registered at GP-A, their preferred location GP-A1, during the day, need GP - should return 1, 2, 9.
 Because patient is registered with GP Practice A.
 1 and 2 give you ODS code and 9 the ASID.
 So system knows how to find the service in SDS 1 and 2 will return a GP Connect interaction type and 9 will return a CareConnect interaction type 1 and 2 actually return the same GP Connect endpoint and will return the same slots at both locations - so need to discuss if we bother with two services!
 If 1 and 2 are open at different times then HAVE to be in the DOS so as not be returned?